-The condition is characterised by a collection of mucinous material (mucous cysts) within adventitial wall of the affected vessel.
+The condition is characterized by a collection of mucinous material (mucous cysts) within adventitial wall of the affected vessel.

 May show multiple anechoic to hypoechoic lesions within the affected arterial wall.
-Colour Doppler interrogation show no flow within the lesions.
-May also show associated arterial stenoses with relevant changes in arterial Doppler wave flow and velocity.
+Color Doppler interrogation shows no flow within the lesions.
+There may also be associated arterial stenoses, with relevant changes in arterial Doppler wave flow and velocity.

 Appearances on MRI are variable, depending on the distribution and size of the cysts.

 May be seen as aggregates of multiple small round/ovoid masses originating in affected arterial wall, which if concentric lead to hourglass stenosis.
 When the lesions are large, they can have a multi-loculated appearance, and can displace the artery to one side - the so-called scimitar sign 4.

 - T1: individual lesions are of variable signal dependent on mucoid content 4

 - T2/STIR: individual lesions are high signal 1,4

 Angiography may demonstrate curvilinear/spiral narrowing of vessels with a paucity of collaterals and an absence of poststenotic dilatation.
 When cystic lesions are large and eccentric they may displace the artery to one side - the so-called scimitar sign 4.

 It was first described by H J Atkins and J A Key in 1947 4,5.

 If in the classical popliteal location on angiography consider popliteal artery entrapment syndrome (PAES).